-Specialists from the company "Golden Nose" (resident of the "Zhigulevskaya Dolina" technopark) have developed an application for finding lost animals.
-The novelty works on the basis of artificial intelligence (AI) and searches for pets by the unique print of the tip of its nose.
+Specialists from the "Golden Nose" company (resident of the "Zhigulevskaya Dolina" technopark) have developed an application for finding missing animals.
+The novelty works on the basis of artificial intelligence (AI) and searches for pets by the unique print of its nose tip.

 All dogs have a unique pattern on their nose.
 It does not change from two months of age.
 The new application uses a neural network to create an animal passport based on the rhinarium (the tip of the dog's nose, where there is no fur).